Setup 2 Ubuntu boxes in VirtualBox to communicate with each other

 If our physical computer only has 4 Gb memory then you won't be able to run 4 boxes of 1 Gb each.
 If this setup is mostly to experiment with networking and/or Ansible, then we don't need that much memory for the boxes anyway.
 So before I cloned the boxes I configured the one I have to have only 256 Mb memory.

 For this I had to shut down the linux box.
 Select the machine in the VirtualBox gui.
 Click on Setup.
 Select the "System" tab, and adjust the memory.

 Shut down the Ubuntu box (sudo shutdown -P now will work well.)

 On the VirtualBox management interface select your box, use the right-click Clone menu item.
 (If it is disabled, it means your machine is still running.)

-Type in some name for the new box.
+Type in a name for the new box.
 Select Full clone.